Skip to main content

-The Federal Reserve announced Wednesday that it would cut the federal funds rate by a quarter of a point.
-Read on to learn what this change could mean for you.
+The Federal Reserve announced on Wednesday that it would cut the federal funds rate by a quarter of a point for the second time this year, bringing rates to their lowest level in three years.

-What is the Federal Funds Rate?
+What is the Federal Funds Rate and Why Does it Matter?

 “Mortgage rates are influenced by many factors,” says Vice President of Lending Christine Whittaker.
 “We monitor rates every day to ensure we are offering our members competitive rates.”